Emmanuelle de Dampierre: Later life and death

-From 1947 until her death in 2012, Emmanuelle was considered, both in Spain, in France and in many European courts, to be the true wife of the Infante.

 The 1980s were a very difficult period for Emmanuelle.
 After three years of separation, her eldest son, Alfonso, and his wife divorced in 1982.
 Two years later, in 1984, a serious car accident claimed the life of the Duke's eldest son, François de Bourbon (1972-1984), while Alfonso and his second son were seriously injured.
 Finally, in 1989, Alfonso died of a serious neck injury in a skiing accident in the United States.
 Many years later, in 2000, Emmanuelle's youngest son, Gonzalo, died from leukemia.

 In 2003, Emanuelle published a memoir titled Memorias: Esposa y madre de los Borbones que pudieron reinar en España.

-Emmanuelle, called Madame, and her husband used the French Royal coat of arms.
+Emmanuelle, called Madame, was considered by Legitimists as the French Queen Mother, and after the death of her eldest son Alfonso, as the Queen Dowager.

-She died on 3 May 2012 in Rome following a long-term illness.
+In 1st June 2007, Emmanuelle was present to the christening of her great granddaughter Princess Eugenie of Bourbon, the eldest son of Prince Louis Alphonse of Bourbon, and his wife María Margarita Vargas, Duke and Duchess of Anjou.
+The great ceremony took place in the Apostolic Nunciature to France and Eugenie was baptised by the Cardinal Fortunao Baldelli, Apostolic Nuncio to France from 1999 to 2009.
+Many guests were present, including Jean Foyer, former French Minister of Justice, the Duchess of Franco, the Duke of Bauffremont.

+In 5 September 2010, the christening of Emmanuelle’s great grandsons, Prince Louis and Prince Alphonse of Bourbon took place in St. Peter's Basilica.

+Emmanuelle died following a long-term illness at Palazzo Massimo di Pirro on 3 May 2012, aged 98 years.
 She was buried in the Dampierre family vault at the Passy Cemetery in Paris.

-Emmanuelle de Dampierre in 1972 at the wedding of her eldest son, Alfonso, Duke of Anjou and Cadiz.